Mark J. F. Schroeder

-Mark J. F. Schroeder (born December 13, 1955) is an American politician who currently serves as the Commissioner of the New York State Department of Motor Vehicles.
+Mark J. F. Schroeder (born December 13, 1955) is an American politician who currently serves as the commissioner of the New York State Department of Motor Vehicles.
+He previously served in the New York State Assembly and as comptroller of Buffalo, New York.

 Early life and education

-Schroeder was raised in South Buffalo, where he attended Public School #72, St. Thomas Aquinas School, and Bishop Timon – St. Jude High School.
+Schroeder was raised in South Buffalo, New York, where he attended Public School #72, St. Thomas Aquinas School, and Bishop Timon – St. Jude High School.
 He received an A.A.S. degree from SUNY Erie in 1976, and a B.S. degree from Empire State College in 1982.

 Career

 Erie County Legislature

 In 2001, Schroeder ran for an open seat in the Erie County Legislature against conservative Joe Kelly of South Buffalo.
 As a County Legislator, he started the Greater South Buffalo Chamber of Commerce, which currently has more than 200 members and holds several community events every year.
 That same year, Schroeder founded the South Buffalo Education Center, which offers G.E.D. classes and computer and vocational training, helping more than 500 students receive their GEDs since 2002.